Sayandatta2001/roopproject/README.md

-# roopproject
+# Gold_Price_Prediction
-This is actually my first project repository
+This is actually my first project repository.
+This is the file that shows the gold price prediction tool.